 In KH's experience, non-elderly, non-disabled households coming off the wait list are often in need of more support and financial assistance than those who have been receiving assistance for a longer period of time.
-The Stepped Subsidy Rent Reform responds to this need by providing a deep Housing Assistance Payment (HAP), with households only paying 20% of gross income towards rent for the first two years of housing assistance (see table for 2018 Stepped Subsidy amounts).
+The Stepped Subsidy Rent Reform responds to this need by providing a deep Housing Assistance Payment (HAP), with households only paying 20% of gross income towards rent for the first two years of housing assistance (see table below).